Possible benefits of Progesterone Supplementation:

 Natural progesterone comes in many forms, most commonly topical creams, the oral capsule and the sublingual tablet.
 The recommended form is sublingual.
 Progesterone levels should be measured by a physician to ensure that the levels are within therapeutic range.

 Is progesterone taken continuously or is it better to cycle?

 Estrogen and Progesterone can be administered either way.
 Discuss options with your physician.

 Progesterone counter balances the negative effects of estrogen.
 It is recommended that both be taken together.

 I have had a hysterectomy and my doctor says progesterone is therefore no longer needed, is that true?

 No, it is not.
 Progesterone has many benefits outside of the uterus and is necessary to counter balance the effects of estrogen replacement.

-On its own, natural progesterone replacement has a mild tranquilizing effect and enhances an overall sense of well-being.
-Too many women who have had hysterectomies are not prescribed progesterone and therefore lack the general makeup that made them strong and complete in their more youthful years.
+On its own, natural progesterone replacement has a mild tranquilizing effect and enhances an overall sense of well-being.*

 The ovaries begin producing progesterone in earnest around puberty, and the monthly ebb and flow of this hormone, in harmony with estrogen and other hormones continues until menopause.
 Progesterone’s primary role during this period is to help make the uterus ready for implantation of a new embryo, the first major event – after fertilization of the egg – in the 9 months of human gestation.
 If the egg is not fertilized, progesterone production temporarily ceases, and the uterus sheds its endometrial lining.